ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 - Random Cropping: A random smaller region is cropped from the input images.
 This helps the model learn to focus on different parts of the image and reduces its sensitivity to specific pixel locations.
 - Random Rotation: The input images are randomly rotated within a specified angle range.
 This helps the model become invariant to rotational changes and enhances its ability to recognize objects from different orientations.
 - Combined Randomization: Multiple randomization techniques, including resizing, cropping, rotation, color jittering, random erasing, and noise injection, are applied together.
 This creates a diverse set of input variations, making it challenging for adversarial perturbations to have a consistent impact.
-- Dynamic Randomization: For each training batch, a randomization technique is randomly selected and applied to the input data.
-This dynamic approach further increases the unpredictability and diversity of the input variations.

 By applying these randomization techniques, the model learns to be more robust and generalizable, as it is trained on a wide range of input variations.
 Adversarial perturbations that are crafted based on a specific input may not have the same effect when random transformations are applied, reducing the effectiveness of adversarial attacks.